notqmail/notqmail.org/Designs.md

 If not, now's the time to switch to a djbdns-derived or -inspired DNS API that supports both.

 We can merge again here, and if we haven’t already done so, can again consider moving `qmail-newremote` to `qmail-remote`.

+## Post-1.09: SRS and DKIM

+### 1. Import `qmail-qfilter`

+- For a `QMAILQUEUE` wrapper that runs `qmail-qfilter` with the sequence of Unix filters listed in `control/smtpfilters`, rejecting if any of them reject, import `qmail-qfilter-queue` from rejectutils
+- For a Unix filter that prepends a `Received:` header with TLS connection details, import `qmail-qfilter-addtlsheader` from acceptutils
+    - (So maybe we should import `qmail-qfilter` and `qmail-qfilter-queue` sooner as part of TLS, above)

+### 2. Run inbound messages through new Unix filters

+- Write `qmail-qfilter-srsreverse` to SRS-unwrap envelope senders
+    - List it in `control/smtpfilters`
+- Write `qmail-qfilter-dkimverify` to verify DKIM signatures
+    - List it in `control/smtpfilters` -- probably needs to be first

+### 3. Write `qmail-rfilter` and friends

+- Write `qmail-rfilter`, which is to `qmail-remote` as `qmail-qfilter` is to `qmail-queue`: an easy way to run Unix filters on outbound messages
+- Write `qmail-rfilter-remote`, a `QMAILREMOTE` wrapper that runs `qmail-rfilter` with the sequence of Unix filters in `control/remotefilters` (akin to `qmail-qfilter-queue` for `QMAILQUEUE`)

+### 4. Run outbound messages through new Unix filters

+- Write `qmail-rfilter-srsforward`, a Unix filter that SRS-rewrites envelope senders
+    - List it in `control/remotefilters`
+- Write `qmail-rfilter-dkimsign`, a Unix filter that signs messages with DKIM
+    - List it `control/remotefilters` -- probably needs to be last